SterTech/BigDeall/README.md

-- 👋 Hi, I’m @BigDeall
+- 👋 Hi, I’m Sterling

 - 👀 I’m interested in ...
 Earning experience through collboration
 - 🌱 I’m currently learning ... coding and security
 - 💞️ I’m looking to collaborate on ...
 Projects to gain knowledge